Back to news

 Agent Mode: From Prompt to App

 Agent Mode is the feature Replit leads with.
-You describe an app in plain English, and the AI builds it for you, picking a stack, provisioning a database, wiring up auth, scaffolding the API, and deploying the result:
+You describe an app in plain English, and the AI builds it for you (opens in a new tab), picking a stack, provisioning a database, wiring up auth, scaffolding the API, and deploying the result:

 "A todo app with user auth, categories, due dates, and dark mode.
 Deploy it."